peter88213/aeon3yw/docs/usage.md

 The column labels refer to timelines based on the "yWriter" template.

--   All events with the "Scene" property ticked are converted to regular scenes (*).
+-   All narrative scenes are converted to regular scenes placed in the right chapters.
--   All events with the "Scene" property not ticked are converted to "Notes" scenes (*).
--   All scenes are placed in a single chapter.
+-   All non-narrative events are converted to "Notes" scenes placed in the "Trash" chapter.
--   All scenes are sorted chronologically (Note: "BC" is not evaluated).
 -   The scene status is "Outline".
--	The event title is used as scene title (*).
+-	The event label is used as scene title (*).
 - 	The start date is used as scene date/time, if the start year is 100 or above.
 -	The scene duration is calculated by the end date, if the start year is 100 or above.
 -	Event tags are converted to scene tags, if any (*).